gsa-oes/office-of-evaluation-sciences/_portfolios/globalhealth.md

 </div>

 ## Portfolio
-OES and the United States Agency for International Development (USAID) have partnered to apply and evaluate evidence-based insights from behavioral science to critical development challenges in Global Health.
+OES and the United States Agency for International Development (USAID) have partnered to apply and evaluate evidence-based insights from behavioral science to critical development challenges in global health.